 - Effective communicators: able to articulately exchange academic and professional ideas, thoughts, knowledge, and information with others

 - Independent and responsible researchers: able to carry out original research independently with full observation of ethical principles

 - Community contributors: willing to volunteer their knowledge, competencies, and time in ways that address community needs.

 Program Learning Outcomes

-S3 Critically appraise the language-in-education situation in the Kingdom of Saudi Arabia
+S3: Critically appraise the language policy and language planning in the Kingdom of Saudi Arabia.

-V2 Initiate their own opportunities for professional development in field of Applied Linguistics
+V2: Create their own opportunities for professional development in field of Applied Linguistics.

-V5 Employ the knowledge and skills they gain from the program in addressing and solving educational and community language issues
+V5: Apply the knowledge and skills they gain from the program to the work situation by addressing and solving educational and community language issues.

 In addition to meeting the requirements stated in the Unified Regulations for Postgraduate Studies in Saudi Universities, the applicant has to:

 - Achieve the required score in any one of the following standardized tests: